What created the need for Extended Validation SSL Certificates?

 Till now, because of the way how SSL sessions have been displayed in browsers, phishers could potentially apply a padlock onto fraud sites through easily procured Low Assurance SSL Certificates.
 To close this security gap, Certificate Authorities (CA's) and browser vendors have taken action by giving consumers the means to distinguish between businesses validated High Assurance Certificates and domain only validated Low Assurance Certificates.

-For example, in web browsers such as Microsoft Internet Explorer 7.0, Firefox 3.0 or Opera 9.5, users will immediately see the address bar turn green when they visit a web site secured with EV SSL.
+For example, in web browsers such as Microsoft Internet Explorer, Firefox, Opera, Chrome and Comodo Dragon, users will immediately see the green address bar or green padlock when they visit a web site secured with EV SSL.
 A display next to the URL will toggle between the organization name and the certificate and the Certificate Authority that issued the SSL Certificate.
 The green bar means that a third party has validated the legitimacy of the business, the business’ right to use the domain name, and the High-Assurance SSL Certificate was legitimately obtained.

-Firefox 3.0 address bar for a site with a high-assurance certificate
+Firefox address bar for a site with an EV SSL

-Opera 9.5 address bar for a site with a high-assurance certificate
+Chrome address bar for a site with an EV SSL

 Click to Buy EV SSL Certificates now.